About Sellafield

 The future of Sellafield

-The Sellafield site is not due to shut until 2120 at the earliest.
-Much of the clean-up of the legacy waste storage facilities that are of most concern to the UK regulators is due to be completed before 2050.
+Decommissioning and clean-up of the Sellafield site will continue until 2125.
+Much of the clean-up of the legacy waste storage facilities that are of most concern to the UK regulators is due to be completed before 2060, with MSSS to be the last storage facility estimated to be completed by 2059.

 EPA engagement with UK authorities